"

 Figure 2.10.
 55-Gallon Drum Grill / Photo Credit: James Bastow, CC BY-SA 2.0

 Shielding gasses such as argon are heavier than air, and may displace air in the same way water pushes air out of a ditch or pool when it is poured in.
 When working in a low area or confined space, be aware that heavier-than-air gasses may accumulate there and suffocate you.
-In one report from 2008, OSHA recorded that a welder in the bottom of a ship succumbed to argon shielding gasses filling the bottom of the ship.
+In one report from 2008, OSHA recorded that a welder in the bottom of a ship died from argon shielding gasses filling the bottom of the ship.

 A man performs a stretch with arms and legs spread apart.